-Many businesses moved from inventory management system solely maintaining records and reporting on inventory to more strategic inventory requirements to plan, project and fill customer orders and improve profitability.
+Many businesses moved from inventory management systems solely maintaining records and reporting on inventory to more strategic inventory requirements to plan, project and fill customer orders and improve profitability.
 With all of the options available today, how do you know which solution will work best for you and your business?
 And what features should you be looking for?

 A critical element in Supply Chain

-Inventory management systems support the activities of purchasing product, analyzing sales trends and on-hand inventory availability as well as liquidation of product for wholesale, distributors, ecommerce retail and manufacturing companies.
+Inventory management systems support the activities of purchasing product, analyzing sales trends and on-hand inventory availability, as well as liquidation of product for wholesale, distributors, ecommerce retail and manufacturing companies.
 Managing inventory is a critical component to Supply Chain Management.

 For manufacturers, wholesalers, and distributors, the purchasing department is responsible for acquiring the new product and reordering existing products.
 In retailers and e-commerce companies, the purchase and reorder of inventory is done by merchants (buyers) or inventory control personnel.